MitocGroup/www/views/blog/posts/2019/06/introducing-programmatic-aws-landing-zone-as-terraform-module.md

   </a>
 </div>

 After a couple of months of hard work, it is my pleasure to introduce terraform module for AWS Landing Zone (see above link).
-[Source code](https://github.com/TerraHubCorp/terraform-aws-landing-zone) is managed using GitHub and [stable releases](https://registry.terraform.io/modules/TerraHubCorp/landing-zone) are published on Terraform Module Registry.
+[Source code](https://github.com/MitocGroup/terraform-aws-landing-zone) is managed using GitHub and [stable releases](https://registry.terraform.io/modules/MitocGroup/landing-zone/aws) are published on Terraform Module Registry.

 To get started, simply include `main.tf` into your terraform codebase:

 ```
 module "landing_zone" {
-  source     = "TerraHubCorp/landing-zone/aws"
+  source     = "MitocGroup/landing-zone/aws"
-  version    = "0.0.6"
   root_path  = "${path.module}"
   account_id = "${var.account_id}"
   region     = "${var.region}"